calhoward/calhoward.github.io/_posts/2024-09-08-Function-Key-Switching-for-iTerm2.md

 ## Effortless Function Key Toggling for Terminal and System Tasks

-Developers who spend a lot of time in the terminal, especially those working on macOS, know the importance of function keys.
-When you’re switching between system-level tasks like adjusting brightness and volume and terminal-based tasks like code debugging or managing server sessions, the ability to toggle function keys becomes essential.
-The challenge?
-Doing it seamlessly without manually switching profiles or using cumbersome shortcuts.
+For developers who spend time in the terminal, especially on macOS, function keys are crucial.
+Switching between system tasks like adjusting brightness or volume and terminal work can be frustrating if function keys aren't responsive.

-In this guide, we'll show you how to achieve an elegant, instant function key switch when using iTerm2.
-With the combined power of Karabiner-Elements and Hammerspoon, this solution will automatically switch your function keys to act as F1-F12 in iTerm2 and revert back to their default macOS functions when you switch to other apps.
-The result is a smooth, instant transition with no noticeable delay-- exactly what you need when toggling between terminal and non-terminal tasks.
+This guide shows you how to achieve seamless function key toggling using iTerm2, Karabiner-Elements, and Hammerspoon.
+With this setup, function keys automatically switch to F1-F12 in iTerm2 and revert to their default macOS behavior when you switch to other apps, creating a smooth, lag-free experience.

 ## Why This Setup is a Game-Changer

 Before we dive into the technical setup, let's appreciate the simplicity and beauty of this approach:

-- Instant Profile Switching: The beauty of this solution lies in how swiftly it switches between modes based on app focus.
-There's no lag.
-As soon as you enter iTerm2, your function keys behave as traditional F1-F12 keys.
-When you switch back to another app, they instantly revert to their default macOS behavior.
+- **Instant Switching**: Function keys change instantly as you switch between iTerm2 and other apps-- no delay.
-- No Manual Toggle: Forget having to manually toggle function keys through a modifier or system preferences.
-Everything happens in the background as you work.
+- **No Manual Toggle**: The transition happens automatically in the background.
-- Terminal-Specific Functionality: For terminal power users, having easy access to function keys is vital for navigating through apps like Vim, tmux, or debugging sessions.
-With this setup, you can use the terminal without sacrificing the convenience of system-wide function key actions outside of iTerm2.
+- **Terminal-Specific Functionality**: Perfect for terminal users needing F1-F12 without losing macOS functionality in other apps.

-Now, let's get this up and running.
+Now, let's set it up!

 ##  Install Karabiner-Elements